Entanglement Entropy and Thermodynamics of Dynamical Black Holes: Entanglement Entropy for Dynamical Black Holes

 where $I_E[g,\phi]$ is the Euclidean Einstein-Hilbert action coupled to matter fields.
 However, this path integral is notoriously ill-defined due to the non-renormalizable nature of quantum gravity and the unboundedness of the Euclidean gravitational action.
 In practice, what one can do is to employ the saddle-point approximation around a classical solution $\bar g_{\mu\nu}$, e.g., a Schwarzschild black hole.
 The dominant contribution comes from the on-shell action reads (later on, we will drop the bar of $\bar g$ for simplicity)

-For entanglement entropy calculations, the replica trick requires constructing an $n$-fold branched cover $\mathcal{M}_n$ of the original spacetime $\mathcal{M}$, with branch cuts along the entangling surface (the horizon of a black hole).
-The gravitational entanglement entropy is then extracted from the partition function's dependence on $n$:
+For entropy calculations, the replica trick requires constructing an $n$-fold branched cover $\mathcal{M}_n$ of the original spacetime $\mathcal{M}$, with branch cuts along the entangling surface $\cal S$ (e.g., the horizon of a black hole).
+The gravitational entropy across $\cal S$ is then extracted from the partition function's dependence on $n$:

 where $Z_n$ is the partition function evaluated semiclassically on ${\cal M}_n$.
 For a stationary black hole, it is well-known that this result matches the Bekenstein-Hawking entropy $S_{\text{BH}} = \frac{A}{4G}$ when applied to the black hole horizon.